 It is easy to participate.
 You choose how, when and how much you want to help.
 The registration takes around 5 minutes and following that you can choose whether to continue on to our survey and provide further detailed information.
 The survey will take at least 30 minutes to complete and will be available for you to complete over 7 days.

 A death can be reported more than once and can be reported by anyone as family, friends, neighbours and colleagues may have different information.
 Multiple reports will help us to build a more complete picture of the lifestyle and choices made by the person who died.
-The information received is confidential and is only available to The Epilepsy Deaths Register team.

 You can also choose to withdraw your registration at any time.

 Please use our phone line for any questions (local rate from the UK)

 Tel: 0330 088 1220